Finding The Right Trek

 You'll need to fly into Santiago (for Chilean National Parks) and Buenos Aires (for the Argentine National Parks).
-Here you can read more about Travel to Patagonia.
+Here you can read more about flights to Patagonia.

 In short, "four seasons in one day" and lots of wind.
 The most important bit of kit to take to Patagonia is the Goretex jacket.
 You'll certainly have some clear blue days but you'll need to be ready for snow (on higher ground), rain and wind.

 Here you can find out more about Patagonia weather.

 The national parks of Torres del Paine and Los Glaciares are famous for a reason and naturally have the best logistics, but the lesser known destinations like Cochamo and Cerro Castillo will definitely reward those that go the lengths to get there.

 The famous trails of Torres del Paine and Los Glaciares are well-marked and well-suited to independent hiking for those with experience.
 Guides can help you access the more remote and lesser known spots that in many cases are equally dramatic.